World Mental Health Month

 Some Important Facts About Mental Health

-In order to further the cause of World Mental Health Month, we thought that we’d provide some of the information we uncovered on the subject.
+In order to further the cause of World Mental Health Month, we thought we’d provide some information we uncovered on the subject.
 We hope that the following facts give people a good starting point to begin their own research on the subject.

-However, it needs to be said that no one should depend only on the information that can be found below.
+However, it needs to be said that no one should depend solely on the information found below.
 We hope that people will talk to their doctors and other healthcare professionals to get the information they need to assess and take care of their own mental health, and to look for mental health warning signs in their loved ones.

 • Suicide is the leading cause of death in the international community among young people between 15 and 29 years of age.

-• Although significant progress has been achieved, in some countries, people with mental health conditions often experience discrimination, and human rights violations.
+• Although significant progress has been made, in some countries, people with mental health conditions often experience discrimination and human rights violations.

 • Over 350 million people in the world suffer from depression.

-• According to the World Health Organization (WHO), over 800,000 people take their own lives.
+• According to the World Health Organization (WHO), over 800,000 people take their own lives each year.

 Observing World Mental Health Month

-With each passing year, Mental Health Month has continued to grow in significance as more individuals, public health workers, and organizations are taking part in it.
-Their efforts are creating safe spaces where people can indulge in meaningful conversations surrounding mental health, and have destigmatized those who are seeking mental health help.
+With each passing year, Mental Health Month has continued to grow in significance as more individuals, public health workers, and organizations take part in it.
+Their efforts are creating safe spaces where people can engage in meaningful conversations about mental health and have destigmatized seeking mental health help.

 Their work has also ensured that more people have access to the mental health services they need.
-Although we’re still not in a place where every single person’s mental health needs are addressed, thanks to this holiday the mental health disparity gap in the international community has been shrinking every single year, although there is still plenty of work that needs to be done.
+Although we’re still not in a place where every single person’s mental health needs are addressed, thanks to this holiday, the mental health disparity gap in the international community has been shrinking every year, although there is still plenty of work to be done.

 Everyone participating in this month can help the cause for more universal access to mental health services for everyone who wants and needs it.
 We can use this holiday to break down the barriers that prevent us from getting the help we need and to challenge some of the misconceptions about mental health that might still exist.